Frequently Asked Questions about Vintage Stoves

 Are vintage ovens small?

-They are smaller than you modern stoves, but that’s because they diffuse heat more evenly than modern stoves, so they don’t have to hold your food as far away from the burner.
 For example, a Chambers stove can cook a 25lb turkey or 40lbs of ribs without any problem.
 For bakers, you may need a smaller cookie tray, but it’s a small price to pay for better tasting cookies!

-How do I move a vintage stove?
+Can I move a vintage stove myself?

 What is my vintage stove worth?